momentarypause/COVID_Death_Analysis/README.md

 Despite these observations, we kept moving forward so as to not fall behind on our deliverables.
 And logically, if turns out that we need to redo steps 2 or 3 in the pipeline, it will still make sense to have steps 1 and 4:25 complete so that everything plugs in.

-After creating our database in pgAdmin (essentially just naming it 'COVID_MSU'), I added our code in Jupyter Notebook to create the connection between it and our clean dataset and its new database home.
+After creating our database in pgAdmin (named 'COVID_MSU'), I added our code in Jupyter Notebook to create the connection between it and our clean dataset and its new database home.

 #### Observations and Limitations of the Data
 - Geographical distriibution is uneven.
 The original API call only pulled one record each from several states.
 After data cleanup, many of these states were eliminated due to missing values to the point we were only left with representation from about 20 states.
-When broken into regions, this evened out more, however, the dataset as a whole is not representational of each state.
+When broken into regions, this evened out more, however, the dataset as a whole is not representational of the population.

 ![](Images/state_counts.png)